JosephSilber/bouncer/readme.md

 Bouncer::allow('admin')->to('create', Post::class);
 Bouncer::assign('admin')->to($user);

-// You can also restrict abilities to a specific model Bouncer::allow($user)->to('edit', $post);
+// You can also grant an ability only to a specific model Bouncer::allow($user)->to('edit', $post);
 ```